 Beaverton Middle Schools focus on the unique needs and special characteristics of early adolescence to support students' academic growth and achievement.
 Students are automatically enrolled in their neighborhood school; no application is required.
 For more information about your neighborhood school, visit: BSD Middle Schools.

 Middle School Learning Options

 The following interest-based schools require an application.
-Applications are available HERE.
+The application deadline for the 2018-2019 school year has now closed.
 Transportation is provided to all BSD Learning Options.

 Rachel Carson School of Environmental Science - Five Oaks Middle School at 1600 NW 173rd Avenue, Beaverton, OR 97006

 The Rachel Carson School for Environmental Science (RC) welcomes 6-8 grade students with a high interest in the sciences.
 Working with a focus on environmental science and community service, students at RC experience a rigorous, integrated curriculum.
 Students participate in numerous curricular-based field experiences as part of the program.
 Contact: Rebecca Hall or Tammy Schrader 503.356.2600

 Arts & Communication Magnet Academy (ACMA) - 11375 SW Center Street, Beaverton, OR 97005

 Founded in 1992, ACMA is a publicly funded arts magnet, serving students in grades 6-12.
 Students are attracted to ACMA because they possess a skill, are proficient, or show strong potential in one of the arts.
 At ACMA students receive a rigorous academic program combined with rich pre-professional experiences in an array of artistic disciplines.
 The combination of high expectations and an art-focused curriculum produces graduates who are well prepared for post-secondary study in a wide range of pursuits, both within and outside of the arts.
 Contact: ACMA 503.356.3670